1st Edition

 Biography

-Klaus Evertz works as psycho-, art- and body therapist in his own practice as well as the Dr. Mildred-Scheel-Academy, University Hospital Cologne, and until 2021 as the Center for Palliative Medicine, University Hospital Cologne, Germany.
-A Painter and cultural psychologist, his research is in images as forms of consciousness, and he teaches at the Universities of Cologne and Dresden, the Nürtingen University of Art Therapy and the Nürtingen-Geislingen University of Economics, Germany.
+Klaus Evertz works as psycho-, art- and body therapist in his own practice as well as at the Dr. Mildred-Scheel-Academy, University Hospital Cologne, and until 2021, at the Center for Palliative Medicine, University Hospital Cologne, Germany.
+A painter and cultural psychologist, his research is in images as forms of consciousness, and he teaches at the Universities of Cologne and Dresden, the Nürtingen University of Art Therapy and the Nürtingen-Geislingen University of Economics, Germany.